Ph.D. Program Overview

 - Curriculum Vita

-unofficial transcripts from each college or university attended (attached to the online application); official transcripts are required only if offered admittance to the graduate program, and at that point should be sent directly to the Graduate Admissions office.
+- Transcripts - unofficial transcripts from each college or university attended (upload to the online application); official transcripts are required only if offered admittance to the graduate program, and at that point should be sent directly to the Graduate Admissions office.

 CUDCP's policy for Admissions Offers and Acceptances

 We admit students once a year, for fall semester.
-Our application deadline is December 15th.
+Our application deadline is December 1st, 11:59 PM MST.

-PLEASE NOTE: Graduate applications are reviewed in late December and early January, with telephone interviews typically conducted in late January.
-On-campus interviews are typically scheduled for late February.
-Final decisions are made and communicated to all applicants by the middle to end of March.
-Dec 15 Deadline
+PLEASE NOTE: Graduate applications are reviewed in late December/early January.
+This year, all interviews will be virtual, and will be conducted in late January/early February.
+Final decisions are made and communicated to all applicants by mid-March.

 All applicants are automatically considered for financial assistance; no separate financial aid forms are necessary.
 Announcements of admission and support will be made on or before April 1, and applicants who choose to enroll are expected to begin their studies the following Fall Semester.
 See our Scholarships/Funding page for more information.